 Reading time: 11 minutes

-Cryptocurrencies are quickly gaining recognition as having the potential to be the most significant technological development since the internet revolution.
-As recently as two or three years ago, Bitcoin and the other crypto and alt currencies popping up were widely considered, at least by the economic and political establishment, to be a passing fad.
+Cryptocurrencies are quickly gaining recognition for having the potential to be the most significant technological development since the internet revolution.
+As recently as three or fours years ago, Bitcoin and the other crypto and alt currencies popping up were widely considered, at least by the economic and political establishment, to be a passing fad.

-Fast forward to 2017 and all but the most blinkered now accept that cryptocurrencies, and the blockchain technology they are built upon, will almost certainly, at the risk of employing a buzz word, 'disrupt' the financial and political establishment in a way that arguably has no parallel in modern history.
-The evidence is mounting that this will be to an extent that will have a fundamental impact on our daily lives and the way the world works.
+Fast forward to 2019 , and all but the most blinkered now accept that cryptocurrencies, and the blockchain technology they are built upon, will almost certainly, at the risk of employing a buzz word, 'disrupt' the financial and political establishment in a way that arguably has no parallel in modern history.
+The evidence is mounting that this will be to an extent that will have a fundamental impact on our daily lives, and the way the world works in the future.

-In order to best explain what Bitcoin Cash is exactly, the logical starting point is a brief history and explanation of cryptocurrencies more broadly, including the original Bitcoin.
+In order to best explain what Bitcoin Cash is, the logical starting point is a brief history and explanation of cryptocurrencies more broadly, including the original Bitcoin.

 What Is the Blockchain?

 An additional, crucial, feature of blockchain is that the ledgers are secured using cryptology.
-How this works is complex, but the key point is that transactions are quickly confirmed and verified by nodes through the use of cryptology – mathematics based code.
-Once this has been done, the transaction is locked into the ledger and the update distributed to all nodes storing the same part of the full ledger.
+How this works is complex, but the key point is that transactions are quickly confirmed and verified by nodes through the use of cryptology – mathematic based code.
+Once this has been completed, the transaction is locked into the ledger, and the update is distributed to all nodes storing the same part of the full ledger.

-What this all means is that, boiled down, unlike a traditional ledger system where one or a few authorised individuals can make and record transactions, a blockchain ledger means anyone can make a transaction and the system verifies it.
+What this all means is that unlike a traditional ledger system, where one or a few authorised individuals can make and record transactions, a blockchain ledger means that anyone can make a transaction, and the system verifies it.
 There is no reliance on any central authority.

 Crypto vs. Fiat Currencies